Use the Ubuntu base image

 CMD ["/usr/sbin/apache2ctl", "-D", "FOREGROUND"]

-To build a Docker image from this Dockerfile, use the docker build
+To build a Docker image from this Dockerfile, use the docker build command.
+For example:

 docker build -t my-apache-image .